Poulin scores in OT, Canada wins 1st world title since 2012 - NewsBreak

 Poulin scores in OT, Canada wins 1st world title since 2012

-Poulin, the Canadian captain, skated down the left side, took a pass Jocelyne Larocque and sent it off the crossbar and post before going in.
-Play continued in the sudden death 3-on-3 overtime until the buzzer sounded after a video review.
+Poulin, the Canadian captain, skated down the left side, took a pass from Brianne Jenner and sent it off the crossbar and post before going in.
+The goal was initially waived off and play continued in the sudden death 3-on-3 overtime until the buzzer sounded after a video review.

+The Canadians rushed the ice and piled on top of each other in celebration of their 11th title at worlds.

+“It's so weird how it happened," Canadian forward Sarah Fillier said.
+“We were all sitting on the bench, thinking we have to go finish this next 11 minutes off.
+But the buzzer went and we all jumped on.
+It's so crazy, but it's so cool.”

 Canada fell behind 2-0 in the first period — for just its second deficit in the tournament.
 But the Canadians scored two goals, 2:29 apart, in the second to tie it.